lucendio/lecture-devops-code/tutorials-solutions/03_allocate-machine-in-cloud/README.md

 #### 2. Initialize Terraform project and write configuration code in order to create a machine (aka server, instance, etc.)

-__NOTE:__ At this point, the necessary cloud provider credentials must have already been configured
+*__NOTE:__ At this point, the necessary cloud provider credentials (e.g. [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)) must have already been configured.
+For AWS, you may want to [use environments variables or stick with the default location `~/aws/[config, credentials]`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)*

 ```bash
 terraform init